jgh9094/GPTP-2021-Exploration-Of-Exploration/README.md

 ## Overview

-This repository is associated with our **TBD** submission, Selection Scheme Diagnostics Part I. This is currently a work in progress and will be kept up to date!
+This repository is associated with our GPTP 2021 submission: Exploration of Lexicase Exploration.

 **Repository Guide:**
 - Still a work in progress